dominik-strutz/academic_website/index.md

 ###  In short:

 * Seismolgy PhD Student based in Edinburgh.
-* Locking at ways to set up geophysical experiments in an optimal way to answer a specific question.
+* Looking at ways to set up geophysical experiments in an optimal way to answer a specific question.
 * Especially interested in everything related to inverse problems and how to tackle them computationaly.

 </div>